elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 </figcaption>
 </figure>

 Since the release of OS 7 at the end of January, we've sent out free updates that address over 200 reports—that's one report addressed every day in addition to our regular planned work.
+Needless to say OS 7.1 is much smoother, faster, and more stable than its predecessor.

 # Portals